ibm-cloud-docs/security-compliance/collector-ibm.md

 ### Updating your IP address restrictions
 {: #before-collector-ip-address}

-If the account in which you'd like to install your collector restricts access to specific IP addresses, you must also allow a list of IP addresses, along with your own IP address, in order for the managed collector to collect data.
+If the account in which you'd like to install your collector restricts access to specific IP addresses, to collect data, you must also allow a list of IP addresses, along with your own IP address.

 Depending on your location, be sure to allow access to the following IP addresses.